Nitrification

-Nitrification is the biological oxidation of ammonia to nitrite followed by the oxidation of the nitrite to nitrate occurring through separate organisms or direct ammonia oxidation to nitrate in comammox bacteria.
+Nitrification is the biological oxidation of ammonia to nitrate via the intermediary nitrite.
+Nitrification is an important step in the nitrogen cycle in soil.
+The process of complete nitrification may occur through separate organisms or entirely within one organism, as in comammox bacteria.
 The transformation of ammonia to nitrite is usually the rate limiting step of nitrification.
-Nitrification is an important step in the nitrogen cycle in soil.
 Nitrification is an aerobic process performed by small groups of autotrophic bacteria and archaea.

 Microbiology

 Ammonia oxidation

-The oxidation of ammonia into nitrite (also known as nitritation) is performed by two groups of organisms, ammonia-oxidizing bacteria (AOB) and ammonia-oxidizing archaea (AOA).
+The process of nitrification begins with the first stage of ammonia oxidation, where ammonia (NH3) or ammonium (NH4+) get converted into nitrite (NO2−).
+This first stage is sometimes known as nitritation.
+It is performed by two groups of organisms, ammonia-oxidizing bacteria (AOB) and ammonia-oxidizing archaea (AOA).